alexwatever/google-workspace-mailer/README.md

 # Google Workspace Mailer

-Send emails from a Google Workspace email address.
+Send emails from a Google Workspace email address, using SMTP.

 This functionality requires that "Less secure apps" are enabled for each Google Workspace account, which is not recommended for a production environment.
 Additionally, the "Less secure apps" feature is [being phased out for Google Workspace accounts in 2024](https://support.google.com/a/answer/14114704).